-A surtax of 3.8% applies to net investment of individuals, estates and certain trusts, to the extent that such person's gross income, as adjusted, exceeds a threshold amount.
+An additional 3.8% Medicare tax will be imposed on certain net investment of U.S. individuals, estates and certain trusts to the extent that such person's gross income, as adjusted, exceeds a threshold amount.
 Net investment income includes interest, dividends, royalties, rents, gross income from a trade or business involving passive activities, and net gain from disposition of property (other than property held in a non-passive trade or business).
-Net investment income also includes ordinary income and capital gain distributions received with respect to shares of the Fund and net gains from redemptions or other taxable dispositions of the Fund shares.
+Net investment income also includes ordinary income and capital gain distributions received with respect to shares of the Fund and nets gains from redemptions or other taxable dispositions of such Fund shares.
 Net investment income is reduced by deductions properly allocable to such income.